 Vega’s Protein & Greens vanilla flavored plant protein shake is packed full of fiber, which has proven to be an excellent option for people looking for additional protein in their diet.
 Bringing easy mixability that creates a nice, thick shake, the Protein & Greens shake is something that all vegans should consider introducing into their everyday indulgences.

-Its key selling point is the taste, which is sweet but not too sweet, and is both delicious and unique.
-Many people avoid protein powders – especially of the vegan kind – under the false assumption that is just won’t taste any good.
-However, those who take the time to do their research and explore the possibilities understand that there is a whole new type of flavour potential out there, if only they would care to look.
+Its key selling point is the taste, which is sweet but not too sweet and is both delicious and unique.
+Many people avoid protein powders – especially of the vegan kind – under the false assumption that it just won’t taste any good.
+However, those who take the time to do their research and explore the possibilities understand that there is a whole new type of flavor potential out there if only they would care to look.

 20 grams complete protein

 Real plant based ingredients